“I am not what has happened to me. I am what I choose to become." Carl Jung

 B.A., Magna Cum Laude, Psychology, Brown University 5/84

 She is a bilingual Licensed Clinical Psychologist (English-Spanish) practicing in Palm Springs and surrounding cities in Southern California.
 She earned her Ph.D. at the culturally diverse United States International University.
 This almost felt like home to Dr. Simone as it resonated with her background.
 She was raised by two cultural anthropologists which meant she was able to travel extensively throughout the world and developed an early understanding of the importance of being compassionate and non-judgmental towards people from other cultures and sub-cultures.

 Dr. Simone completed her Fellowship at Thalians Mental Health Center, part of the renowned Cedars-Sinai Medical Center, working with a talented multidisciplinary team of medical and mental health professionals assisting individuals experiencing a wide range of mental health conditions.

 Her experience is extensive as over the years she has worked with patients of all ages in a wide range of settings, including medical clinics and hospitals, private practice, prison and drug and alcohol treatment and recovery centers.
 She started her own private practice in Pacific Palisades, CA in 1997.
-She has lived in the Desert for 15 years and recently re-opened her former private practice in Palm Springs, CA.
+She has lived in the Desert for 16 years where she re-opened her former private practice in Palm Springs, CA.